-The Baldwin scenic hiking trail here in Sedona, AZ, is just minutes from my home.
-One of my favorite Sedona hikes, this pathway has many Prickly Pear cacti to go around along with all other types of plants which offer awe-inspiring views of Cathedral Rock, Oak Creek is accessible as it meanders through wooded and open desert areas alike.
-Delight-in this southwest Sedona landscape while enjoying the sound of the rippling waters of the Oak Creek which serenades you for much of this trail.
+The Baldwin scenic hiking trail here in Sedona, AZ, is just minutes from my home, for which I am grateful.
+One of my favorite Sedona hikes.
+This pathway has many Prickly Pear cacti to go around along with all other types of plants that offer awe-inspiring views of Cathedral Rock.
+The Oak Creek is impeccable as it meanders through wooded and open desert areas alike.
+Delight-in this contemporary southwest Sedona art landscape while enjoying the sound of the rippling waters of the Oak Creek, which serenades you for much of this trail.

-Inspired by Van Gogh’s whimsical later works I started my career as an artist feeling drawn to work with vivid color in my early years of painting.
+I was being inspired by Van Gogh’s whimsical later works.
+I started my career as a Sedona artist, feeling drawn to work with vivid color in my early years of painting.
 This Sedona landscape painting of the sky you see here were done using both hands simultaneously.
 This technique learned in a workshop with artist/teacher Bonnie Hartenstein here in Sedona, AZ.
 I’ve used this technic in “Church House Rock” & “Rabbit Ears.”

 Budda Beach off of the Baldwin